Animal Control

 Animal Reclaim

 Owners wishing to reclaim their animals should provide proof of ownership along with proof of rabies vaccination and proof of sterilization.
-If the animal does not have the current rabies vaccination or proof of sterilization, the animal can still be reclaimed, however, additional fees apply.
-Animals owners are charged a reclaim fee as well as a per-day board fee.
-As with the adoption, a valid form of identification is required for reclaiming the animals.
-Some owners may not be able to reclaim their animals due to pending court cases.
+If the animal does not have the current rabies vaccination or proof of sterilization, the animal can still be reclaimed; however, additional fees apply.
+Animals owners are charged a reclaim fee as well as a per-day board fee, mandatory vaccine and microchip fees or other medical fees as they apply.

 Investigations